-Test the email address first
+Test the email address

-- Test emails with a general email address, such as gmail address to see if the email receiving is the problem.
+- Test emails with a general email address, such as email address to see if the email receiving is the problem.
 If that is the problem, you’d have to check the MX records (hosting can help with these details as it’s a server email setup issue).

 Server Email settings – what to check:

-If emails are not sent to a gmail address either, check server email configuration
+If emails are not sent to a Gmail address either, check server email configuration

-- 1. On some hostings, the sender email must be a real email address for server to send emails Our theme uses firstname.lastname@example.org as a default Sender email address.
+- 1. On some hostings, the sender email must be a real email address for the server to send emails Our theme uses [email protected] as a default Sender email address.
 Please register this email with your hosting.

 - 2. On some servers, like Blue Host, they demand out-going email server port is set from 465 to 587.
 This can be done with a plugin called Post SMTP Setup –https://wordpress.org/plugins/post-smtp/

-- 3. Complete the setup wizard from the plugin with your hosting smtp details and your email address / password created with blue host and test with port 587.
+- 3. Complete the setup wizard from the plugin with your hosting SMTP details and your email address/password created with blue host and test with port 587.